 If you’re reading this and you’ve been arrested for a DUI, stay calm.
 These are serious charges, but panicking won’t help.

 You’re probably wondering, “what’re the chances I’ll be convicted?” and “what will happen if I am convicted?”
 Those are tough questions to answer.
-Getting results after a DUI arrest depends on a number of factors, including the evidence against you, any prior convictions you might have, the prosecuting attorney, and your defense attorney.
+Getting good results in a court of law after a DUI arrest depends on a number of factors, including the evidence against you, any prior convictions you might have, the prosecuting attorney, the judge and your defense attorney.

 Before I go any further, remember that no matter who you choose as your attorney, any case has the possibility of a conviction, acquittal at trial, or plea negotiation.
 That’s just the nature of our criminal justice system.